MSClark/my-sick-fits/notes/javaNotes.md

 if you decrement a value past its max value such as an int past -2147483648 itll go to its max value

+interface abstract methods are implicitely public so you need to declare them as public when implementing them

+always choose to implement an interface over extending a class

+Math.random() returns a vale less than 1: a double

+enum constructors must be either package private or private

+you can create string objects directly from stringbuilders

+if you have a block that throws a checked exception, if you call that block you need to put that call in a try catch